Muslin: Etymology

+It is commonly believed that it gets its name from the city of Mosul, Iraq.
 The dictionary Hobson Jobson published by two Englishmen named S. C. Burnell and Henry Yule mentions that the word muslin comes from 'Mosul'—a famous trading center and city in Iraq.
 Mosul produced a very fine cloth, which became known as muslin in Europe.

+Some scholars suggest the name may have derived from Masulipatnam, India.
+Masulipatnam (modern Machilipatnam, Andhra Pradesh) is a prominent port town on the Coromandel Coast of India that was a major center for cotton textile production and export from the early medieval period.
+Masulipatnam was well known to Arab, Persian, and later European traders—particularly the Portuguese, Dutch, and English—for its fine cotton fabrics, including lightweight plain-woven cloths comparable to what later came to be called muslin in Europe.
+Some scholars have suggested that European merchants may have derived the term muslin from the name of this port, in a manner similar to other textlile names such as calico (from Calicut) and denim (from de Nîmes), reflecting a common practice of naming fabrics after their principal places of trade rather than their sites of manufacture.

 History

 Early period

-A kingdom called 'Ruhma' is found in the Sulaiman al-Tajir written by the 9th century Arab merchant Sulaiman, where fine cotton fabrics was produced.
+A medieval Indian kingdom called 'Ruhma' is found in the writings of Sulaiman al-Tajir, a 9th century Arab merchant who visited Bengal under the Pala Empire.
+He described it as a place where fine cotton fabric was produced.
 There were cotton fabrics so fine and delicate that a single piece of cloth could be easily moved through the ring.

 Very fine cotton cloth was made in Mosul in the 12th century and later.
-Arab traders carried it to Europe as a commodity, and enchanted Europeans called it muslin; since then the very fine and beautiful cotton cloth came to be known as muslin.
+Arab traders carried it to Europe as a commodity, and enchanted Europeans called it muslin.

 In 1298 AD, Marco Polo described in his book The Travels that muslin is made in Mosul, Iraq.
 Ibn Battuta, a Moroccan traveler who came to Bengal in the middle of the 14th century, praised the cotton cloth made in Sonargaon in his book The Rihla.
-Chinese writers who came to Bengal in the fifteenth century praised cotton cloth.
+Chinese writers who came to Bengal in the fifteenth century praised its cotton cloth.